MituuZ/ru-berry/readme.md

 # Ru Berry
-Rust application for integrating Zigbee devices.
+Rust application for integrating Zigbee devices designed to run on a Raspberry Pi.

+Initial goal is to persist and visualize temperature and humidity data.

 ## Stack
 - [Rust](https://www.rust-lang.org/)